calyau/maxima/crosscompile-windows/README.txt

 If you want to use the current wxMaxima development version, you can use cmake -DUSE_WXMAXIMA_GIT=YES ..

+If you want to include VTK, use cmake -DUSE_VTK=YES ..
+(Attention: The compilation time will increase!!!
+The size of the installation will approximately be 100% more than without VTK.)

 In case a software gets upgraded (and no new patches are needed), it should